CoMfUcIoS/CoMfUcIoS.github.io/src/content/blog/the-cloud-is-upon-us.md

 pubDate: 'Mar 3 2022'
 heroImage: '/img/blog-placeholder-4.jpg'
 category: fancy words
-tag: ["lifestyle", "fancy words", "blog"]
+tag: ['lifestyle', 'fancy words', 'blog']
 ---

 ### The Cloud

 Fancy technology words!
 DA CLOUD !~!@~!1 but what exactly does that mean?
 What is Cloud?
 Where is it?
 Will it rain bytes?
 Brace yourselves, a storm is coming.